2023 Church Theme - "Enjoying the Manifold Blessings of God"

-God has called Beulah into existence to be a beacon light and lifeline to the underprivileged and disenchanted community of Deanwood Heights.
+God has called Beulah into existence to be a beacon light to those that are desirous of living a Christian life and lifeline to the underprivileged and disenchanted community of Deanwood Heights.
 Our community relies on us to provide the very same holistic needs to them that Jesus provided while He walked the earth.
 Without Beulah, we believe, the spiritual, educational, social, relational, financial, and physical needs of our community will suffer.

 We desire to diligently provide holistic services to all persons within our community.
 No matter the need, Beulah stands ready to assist people to a better future by first introducing them to the Savior of the World, Jesus Christ, and teaching them the biblical principles of life and godliness.

 There is a place for everyone at Beulah – no matter the age, gender, race, or social status.
 We are ready to provide services to those in need and retain the services of those who have a heart to assist us in our mission.

 We are “A Church Determined to Do it God’s Way.”
 With the New Testament Church as our model, God as our Shepherd, Jesus Christ as our example, and the Holy Spirit as our inspiration - we are sure to reach our destiny.

 "BEULAH" - Bring people to Christ for salvation, Engage them in worship, Urge them into covenant fellowship, Lead them to build Christian relationships, Advance them to Christlike maturity, and Help them to reach their goals for ministry and in life.

 "A Church Determined to Do It God's Way"

 "As for God, his way is perfect: The Lord's word is flawless;